TusharSachdev/Stability-and-Connectivity-in-Directed-Random-Graphs/README.md

 This project investigates the stability of strongly connected components (SCCs) and typical distances in directed random graphs under arc addition and removal perturbations.
 Using various random graph models, including Erdős-Rényi, directed configuration models, and scale-free networks, we simulate networks, measure SCC sizes, and analyze connectivity stability.
 The project explores how small changes to network structure affect connectivity, path lengths, and the robustness of the largest SCC.

 ## Research Alignment
-- Stability and directed networks (Mariana Olvera-Cravioto)
+- Stability and directed networks
-- High-dimensional, time-series, and network modeling (Vladas Pipiras)
+- High-dimensional, time-series, and network modeling
-- Probability theory, interacting particle systems, and stochastic modeling (Vidyadhar G. Kulkarni)
+- Probability theory, interacting particle systems, and stochastic modeling

 ## Project Outcomes
 - Simulation of directed random graphs under perturbations